 Before you publish

 Portrait animation can raise consent and likeness concerns when the subject is identifiable.
 Make sure you have the right to animate the source image and check the platform’s rules on synthetic media.
-See the disclaimer for the broader note.
+Many platforms now expect AI-generated video to be labeled; see Kling’s usage terms and the broader note in our disclaimer.

 Related